 If you have questions related to the Request for Proposals, please contact [[songb,Bongkeun Song]].

-The Student Research Grants Committee of the School of Marine Science is pleased to announce the 2017 competition for funds.
-This year, approximately $16,000 will be awarded.
-We anticipate that the maximum amount of an individual award this year will vary between $1,000 and $3,000.
+The Student Research Grants Committee of the School of Marine Science is pleased to announce the 2019 competition for funds.
+We anticipate that the maximum amount of an individual award this year will vary between $1,000 and $2,000, with a total of $16,000 approved for FY20 student research grants.
 Funds can be requested for research supplies and field expenses in support of a student's research.

 The following cannot be funded by this committee: